kakasuarez/reddio/README.md

    1. Go to the [geckodriver releases page](https://github.com/mozilla/geckodriver/releases).
 Find the latest version of the driver for your platform and download it.
    2. Extract it.
    3. (For Windows) Add it to Path using Command Prompt: ```setx path "%path%;GeckoDriver Path"```.
+ - If you want to upload the video to reddit, create a `thumbnail.png` file in the working directory which will be the thumbnail for the video on reddit.